rafaelromao/get-object/README.md

 # get-object
-Powershell command to convert a tab delimited string to an object
+Powershell command to convert a pipe delimited string to an object

 ## Prerequisites
 - None